-Function: Environmental monitoring satellite.
-Operator: National Polar-orbiting Operational Environmental Satellite System (NPOESS) program office.

-First Launch: circa 1960s (classified until 1973).
-IOC: classified but in use during Vietnam War.
-Constellation/on-orbit: Two.

-Design Life: 48 months (Block 5D-2); 54 months (Block 5D-3)
+- Function: Environmental monitoring satellite.
+Operator: National Polar-orbiting Operational Envi-ronmental Satellite System (NPOESS) program office.
+First Launch: circa 1960s (classified until 1973). - IOC: classified but in use during Vietnam War.
+Constellation/on-orbit: two. - Design Life: 48 months (Block 5D-2); 54 months (Block 5D-3).

 Launch Vehicle: Titan II.

-Unit Location: Suitland, Md Orbit Altitude: approx 500 miles.
-Contractor: Lockheed Martin.
+Unit Location: Suitland, Md.

+- Orbit Altitude: approx 500 miles.
+Contractor: Lockheed Martin; Aerojet General; - Northrop Grumman.

 Power Plant: solar arrays generating 500-600 watts.
-Dimensions: length 20 ft 2 in (with array deployed), width 4 ft.
+Dimensions: length 20.2 ft (with array deployed),

+Weight: 1,750 lb.
 Performance: DMSP satellites orbit Earth at about 500 miles altitude and scan an area 1,800 miles wide.
 Each system covers the Earth in about 12 hr.
+COMMENTARY

-The Defense Meteorological Satellite Program (DMSP) has been supporting US military operations for nearly 40 years.
-DMSP's primary mission is to provide high-resolution visual and infrared cloud imagery to support both strategic and tactical operations anywhere in the world.
-In addition, DMSP satellites provide critical land, sea, and space environment data required by US forces in any operating environment.
+For the last 40 years, the DMSP constellation has provided high-quality, timely weather information to strategic and tactical warfighters worldwide.
+In addition, DMSP satellites provide critical land, sea, and space environment data required by US forces across the globe.
+The DMSP constellation will be replaced by the tri-agency NPOESS late in this decade.

-DMSP will be replaced by the tri-agency NPOESS late in this decade.
-NPOESS will consolidate current separate civil and military polar orbiting meteorological satellite systems into a single national program.
-NPOESS aims to provide increased capability to both civil and military users and avoid over \$1.7 billion in costs by consolidating separate, but similar, weather satellite missions.

 Block 5D-2.
 Two operational DMSP Block 5D-2 satellites survey the entire Earth four times a day.
-DMSP F-15, the last of the Block 5D-2 satellites, was launched in December 1999.
-The Block 5D-2 spacecraft host one primary sensor, the Operational Linescan System, and a number of secondary sensors to fulfill DOD requirements for weather satellite data.
+The last of the Block 5D-2 satellites was launched in December 1999.
+The Block 5D-2 spacecraft "sees" visible and IR cloud-cover imagery to analyze cloud patterns with the Operational Linescan System.
+Secondary instruments include microwave imagers and sounders and a suite of space environment sensors.

 Block 5D-3.
-DMSP F-16 was scheduled to launchin early 2001 and will be the first DMSP Block 5D-3 satellite to fly.
+DMSP F-16, the first Block 5D-3 satel-lite, is now scheduled for launch in October 2002.
 (DMSP F-15, with a 5D-3 satellite bus but 5D-2 internal components, was launched Dec.
-12, 1999, and is officially credited as the first 5D-3 launch.)
-The DMSP Block 5D-3 satellites have improvements in both the spacecraft bus and sensors that will provide for a longer and more capable mission.
-Successful flyout of the DMSP Block 5D-3 satellites will help ensure a seamless transition to the NPOESS program.
+12, 1999, and is cred-ited as the first 5D-3 launch.)
+Block 5D-3 satellites have an improved spacecraft bus and sensors that provide for longer and more capable missions.
+Successful flyout of the DMSP Block 5D-3 satellites will help ensure a seamless transition to the NPOESS program for DOD.